ppy/osu-wiki/wiki/Ranking_Criteria/Song_Content_Rules/en.md

 If you aren't sure on how to proceed with your track given all this, ask any member of the [Nomination Assessment Team](/wiki/People/Nomination_Assessment_Team) or [Global Moderation Team](/wiki/People/Global_Moderation_Team) _before_ uploading your mapset!

-## What classifies as 'heavily political' content?
+## What classifies as "heavily political" content?

 In the interests of keeping a game about rhythm strictly about rhythm and in accordance with Community Rule number 3, content which is deemed excessively political by the administration is disallowed.

-We adhere to no one particular 'end' of a political spectrum - osu! is strictly apolitical and we want people to enjoy themselves, not start feuds or quabble over politics.
+We adhere to no one particular "end" of a political spectrum—osu! is strictly apolitical and we want people to enjoy themselves, not start feuds or quabble over politics.

 ## What happens if my track isn't okay?